 Regardless of your level of amputation; if you are going to use a prosthesis you need to use it regularly to maintain your skills. • K4, Suitable for high impact use.
 For those people who have unrestricted mobility and may impose higher than usual forces on their prosthesis, e.g. sports, manual work.
 Componentry manufacturers often rate their components according to these classes or mobility grades.
 This is why your prosthetist will ask you about your activities, so they can choose componentry that is safe and effective for your lifestyle.
 Using a prosthetic limb takes a large amount of energy because you have to compensate for the loss of bone and muscle of the amputated limb.
 A person fitted with an above knee prosthesis may need to use up to sixty percent more energy to walk.
 For this reason some people choose not to use a functional prosthesis.
 If this is the case the option of a 'cosmetic-only' prosthesis could be the best choice.
 People with upper limb amputations may decide not to use a prosthesis at all and/or may only wear a prosthetic arm for certain activities such as: work around the home, riding a bike or doing a particular activity.

-Funding for a prosthesis

-People are often concerned about the costs involved in getting a prosthesis.
+Funding for a prosthesis People are often concerned about the costs involved in getting a prosthesis.
 During the course of your treatment the funding for your prosthesis should be discussed with you.
 As the majority of amputations are due to contributing medical conditions such as diabetes, vascular disease or cancer, your prosthesis is generally covered by funding from the public health system and/or if eligible, the National Disability Insurance Scheme (NDIS).
 Generally speaking, the following categories apply.

-• If you lost your limb due to disease or illness, you will most likely be covered by the public health system in your state or territory or the NDIS if you are under the age of 65

-- If your amputation was due to trauma such as: a motor vehicle accident or workplace accident, and compensation is identified as a possibility, the insuring organisation will most likely fund your prosthesis and medical care as part of your rehabilitation needs. - Veterans who either lost their limb as a result of injuries received while serving, or who have a Gold Card, will have their prostheses paid for by the Department of Veterans Affairs or the Defence Force. - Most Private Health Insurance companies do not allocate funding for prosthetics, however it is worth checking with your insurer if you are uncertain as they may cover partial costs.
+If you lost your limb due to disease or illness, you will most likely be covered by the public health system in your state or territory or the NDIS if you are under the age of 65 Remember, adjusting to limb loss is a big step and it takes time.
+Set yourself realistic goals.
+Be involved, and try to give your prosthetist feedback about the prosthesis so that they can assist you with the best outcomes.
+Be kind to yourself, and take time to think about how far you have come as you work toward regaining your independence, mobility and confidence. - If your amputation was due to trauma such as: a motor vehicle accident or workplace accident, and compensation is identified as a possibility, the insuring organisation will most likely fund your prosthesis and medical care as part of your rehabilitation needs - Veterans who either lost their limb as a result of injuries received while serving, or who have a Gold Card, will have their prostheses paid for by the Department of Veterans Affairs or the Defence Force. - Most Private Health Insurance companies do not allocate funding for prosthetics, however it is worth checking with your insurer if you are uncertain as they may cover partial costs.
 There is usually a set requirement for how often your prosthesis and socket can be replaced.
 Supplies and repairs have set limitations based on manufacturers' guidelines and expected periods of use for a component.
 However, if the prosthesis or socket needs changing before the usual time period, then your Prosthetist may make additional assessments.